tristinbaker/Website/README.md

   - This is a 3D demonstration of a cube waving using p5.js and WebGL.

+* Blog

+  - This is where I write reviews or whatever else I feel like writing.

 ## Projects I Am Working On

 * CHIP8 Emulator